mistifikatorcat/bike-lanes/README.md

 - This is an experimental prototype—expect rough edges around performance, error handling, and loading states.

 - For larger areas (e.g. entire countries), consider splitting requests or using server-side caching to avoid timeouts.

+  *This project is provided as-is for demo purposes*